flipacholas/Architecture-of-consoles/articles/virtual-boy.Rmd.md

 - Horizontal/vertical flip.
 - The palette index.

-You'll notice there are no example screenshots included in this section, the following paragraphs explain why.
+You'll notice there are no example screenshots included in this section; the following paragraphs explain why.

 #### Window {.tab}